natalyamn/CRM_Sales_Opportunities_project/1. Data Preparation/README.md

 In the `sales_pipeline.csv` file, the columns *sales_agent*, *product*, and *account* originally contained full names that correspond to entries in the `sales_teams.csv`, `products.csv`, and `accounts.csv` files.

 To enhance efficiency, I added integer ID columns in the `sales_teams.csv`, `products.csv`, and `accounts.csv` files and replaced the full names in `sales_pipeline.csv` with these IDs.
-I made this modification to enhance the performance of database operations, especially during joins, and to ensure consistency and accuracy across the dataset.
+I made this modification to enhance the performance of database operations, particularly during joins, and to ensure consistency and accuracy across the dataset.

 ## Data Transformation

 To prepare the data for efficient analysis, I took the following transformation steps:

-1. Add ID column to the `products.csv`, `accounts.csv`, and `sales_teams.csv` files.
+1. **Add ID columns:** I added unique identifier (ID) columns to the `products.csv`, `accounts.csv`, and `sales_teams.csv` files.
+These IDs are now referenced in the `sales_pipeline.csv` file to standardize the data and make querying more efficient.
-   * Each entry now has a unique identifier (ID) that corresponds to a specific product, account, or sales team.
-   * This ID will be used as a reference in the `sales_pipeline.csv` file.

-2. Create a dictionary to map IDs to full names for `products.csv`, `accounts.csv`, and `sales_teams.csv` files.
-   * These dictionaries serve as reference tables, ensuring that each ID correctly corresponds to the appropriate name in the data.
+2. **Create mapping dictionaries:** I created dictionaries to map IDs to full names for the `products.csv`, `accounts.csv`, and `sales_teams.csv` files.
+These dictionaries serve as lookup tables, ensuring that each ID corresponds correctly to the appropriate name in the data.

-3. Validate data consistency.
-   * The dictionaries were cross-referenced with the `sales_pipeline.csv` file to check for any discrepancies, such as names in `sales_pipeline.csv` that do not match those in the dictionaries.
-   * This step is crucial for maintaining data integrity and ensuring that all relationships are correctly represented.
+3. **Validate data consistency:** I cross-referenced the dictionaries with the `sales_pipeline.csv` file to identify any discrepancies, such as names in `sales_pipeline.csv` that did not match those in the dictionaries.
+This validation step was crucial for maintaining data integrity.

-4. Correct misspelled values.
-   * Any misspelled values in the dictionaries were corrected to ensure consistency across all files.
-   * This step helps prevent potential errors during data replacement, which could lead to incorrect insights in future analysis if mismatched values were treated as null.
+4. **Correct misspelled values:** I corrected any misspelled values in the dictionaries to ensure consistency across all files.
+This helped prevent potential errors during data replacement that could have led to incorrect insights in future analyses.

-5. Replace full names in the `sales_pipeline.csv` file with the corresponding sales agents, products, and accounts IDs.
-   * This transformation standardizes the data and facilitates efficient querying.
+5. **Replace full names with IDs:** I replaced the full names in the `sales_pipeline.csv` file with the corresponding IDs for sales agents, products, and accounts, standardizing the data for optimal querying.

-6. Save the updated data in the `sales_pipeline.csv` file
-    * This final step ensures that the data is properly prepared and optimized for the next project phases.
+6. **Save the updated data:** Finally, I saved the updated data in the `sales_pipeline.csv` file, ensuring it was properly prepared and optimized for the next phases of the project.

-Additionally, columns that contained empty string values were identified:
+Additionally, I identified columns that contained empty string values:

 * `accounts.csv`: *subsidiary_of*.